Skip to content

 • The RX antenna label is shown in blue; the TX antenna label is shown in red.
 This is the only visual distinction between the two controls, as they appear side by side in the header row.

 • Antenna ports whose names begin with RX are filtered out of the TX antenna menu.
 They will still appear in the RX antenna menu.
+The TX antenna menu also includes ports whose names begin with ANT, TX, or XVTR.

 • Each slice has its own independent RX and TX antenna assignment.
 Changing the antenna on slice A does not affect slice B.